oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 ### <a name="IsOf" href="#IsOf">14.4.8 Is-Of</a>

-The i`s-of` expression checks whether the value obtained from its single child expression is compatible with the specified type.
+The `is-of` expression checks whether the value obtained from its single child expression is compatible with the specified type.
 It returns `true` if the child expression returns a type that is compatible with the specified type, and `false` otherwise.